towardsdata/towardsdata.github.io/_posts/data/data-lake-and-lakehouse/2023-10-17-lakehouse-data-management-strategies.markdown

 The underlying table data is physically stored as individual files, which are often grouped into *partitions* (directories) using date-time or other partitioning methods.
 At a high level, this is how updates work: Apache Hudi locates the impacted files in each partition using one of the indexing techniques, then reads them completely, updates them with new values in memory, and finally writes to disk and creates new files.

 Let's try some code to test how the default behavior (Copy-on-Write) works when we try to modify the existing records in a Hudi table.
 We will run our exercises in PySpark with Hudi.

-The Apache Spark version used here is 3.4.
+Here, Apache Spark version 3.4 and Apache Hudi version 0.14.0 are used.

 ```bash
 export PYSPARK_PYTHON=$(which python3)